 What keeps my money safe when I send it to the US?

-There are governing bodies in the UK and the US whose job it is to ensure that every bank and P2P currency exchange platform is operating responsibly, so that every customer’s money is protected.
+There are numerous governing bodies in the UK and the US whose job it is to ensure that every bank and P2P currency exchange platform is operating responsibly, so that every customer’s money is protected.

-Money transfer safety measures in the UK
+Safety measures for money transfers in the UK

 Plus, as ‘payment institutions’, all money transfer firms are monitored by the Financial Conduct Authority.
 Before sending your money with any currency exchange company, you should check to see if they’re on the FCA register.